 The argument that placing a record upon the platter helps prepare the mind for deeper listening is just as relevant when discussing Arca's self-titled album from 2017.

 It is an intriguing sonic collage, finding the line where music and sound art meet, and often it feels as though you can hear the needle picking its grimy textures from between the grooves.
 Just make sure your system is well enough equipped for when Arca goes low.

 Nothing Is Still by Leon Vynehall

 Strange, Leon Vynehall's name springing to mind when compiling this list; his inclusion, though, is about more than some half-baked homonym.

-This album, released last year, was somewhat a departure from much of his previous house music output, and a generally more laid-back affair.
+This album, released in 2018, was somewhat a departure from much of his previous house music output, and a generally more laid-back affair.
 Combining effusive string sections with textured synths, field recordings and subtle beats, Nothing Is Still makes the most of vinyl's full body and fills it with delectable variety of sonic elements.

 Let It Be (2021 Mix) by The Beatles

 Let It Be has over a half-century of reworks, remixes, and new pressings, but in 2021 Giles Martin and Sam Okell got back to the studio to create a truly modern mix of the classic record, bringing an unrivaled sense of clarity, texture, and separation to the recordings.